heremaps/msdkui-android/Documentation/Guides/QuickStart.md

 To enable quick Javadoc reference within your Android Studio environment, scroll down to the _External Libraries_ section, right-click on `MSDKUILib:@aar`, and then select _Library Properties_.
 Click the `+`-button and locate `MSDKUILib-javadoc.jar` (if not done already, [build the MSDKUI API Reference](ContributionGuide.md#building-the-msdkui-api-reference-from-command-line) via Gradle: `./gradlew clean :MSDKUILib:javadocJar`).

-### Add your first HERE Mobile SDK UI Kit component
+### Adding your first HERE Mobile SDK UI Kit component
 If you succeed with the above steps, we have the HERE Mobile SDK UI Kit library and the HERE Mobile SDK ready for use.
 Our app consists only of a single activity, accompanied by a layout file usually called `activity_main.xml` - if you kept the default `MainActivity` class name.

 If you started with an empty Android project, the default layout was hosting a "Hello World"-`TextView`.
 Replace the entire content of the existing `activity_main` layout file with the following vertical `LinearLayout`: